 - On-page SEO analysis: Helps you polish your content in real time before it even goes live.

-Once these modules flip on, your site shifts from “just a collection of posts” to a structured, SEO-driven system that supports stronger Organic Search Visibility and increase in organic traffic across every corner of your content.
+Once these modules flip on, your site shifts from “just a collection of posts” to a structured, SEO-driven system that supports stronger search presence and increase in organic traffic across every corner of your content.

 Enabling these features also supports effective keyword targeting, helping you optimize content for specific keywords to improve organic search visibility.